9vvert/qqmusic-mpris-bridge/README.en.md

 ### NixOS Home Manager

 This repository exports a flake package and a Home Manager module.
-It does not need to be included in upstream Home Manager; you can reference it directly from your own flake.
+You can reference it directly from your own flake.

 Add this input to your `flake.nix`: